wristpy

 )

-#Data available in dictionry of results.
+#Data available in dictionary of results.

 subject1 = results_dict['subject1']